-Some other essential tools for VAs are social media tools.
+Social media tools are essential for most virtual assistants.
 As a VA, clients may ask you to manage their social media, or you’ll need to manage your own if you have a website that corresponds with your business.

 Here are some of my favorite tools to help automate social media and make it easier to manage.

 Tailwind is the ultimate tool for Pinterest & Instagram scheduling and includes access to create posts for Pinterest, Instagram, and Facebook.
 If you have a client that wants to up their Pinterest game or stop wasting time pinning on Pinterest, Tailwind can help.

-Tailwind is a simple tool that allows you to schedule and post pins during optimal times on Pinterest to increase engagement, get more eyes on your pins, and even take away the need to constantly pin in order to stay in Pinterest’s algorithm.
+Tailwind allows you to schedule and post pins during optimal times on Pinterest to increase engagement, get more eyes on your pins, and even take away the need to constantly pin in order to stay in Pinterest’s algorithm.